pedroperrone/elixir-sorting/README.md

 The content in this repository was made with the intent of practice the use of the Elixir language and explore its parallelization capacity.

 To use it, clone this repo, navigate to its directory and run `iex -S mix`.
-There you will have access to two sorting algorithms (MergeSort and QuickSort) with their linear and parallel versions.
+There you will have access to two sorting algorithms (MergeSort and QuickSort) with their sequential and parallel versions.
 You can use them following this exemple:
 ```
 list = [4, 7, 2, 9, 0]
 MergeSort.parallel(list)